mcmartins/jsondbfs/README.md

 options.multi - Should update multiple records if they match.
 Accepts a boolean 'true' or 'false'.
 Defaults to 'true'.
 ```

-Please check the implementation ands tests for more details.
+Please check the [tests](https://github.com/mcmartins/jsondbfs/tree/master/test) for more details.

 # License